Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 Arm 5: p = 0.05, reward = -2 (highly self-defeating option)
 ```

-This structure creates a clear distinction between adaptive (arms 1-2) and maladaptive (arms 3-5) choices, allowing us to quantify self-defeating behavior.

-#### Individual Difference Modeling

-To capture realistic population heterogeneity, we model individual differences using a multivariate approach.
+Here we model **individual differences** using a multivariate approach.
 Recognizing that pessimism and self-defeating tendencies often co-occur in depression, we sample these traits from a correlated bivariate normal distribution:

 $$\begin{pmatrix}
 \text{pessimism}_i \\